bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **I humbly hope to understand ${ \Huge \textbf{THE SOURCE} }$ better...**

+**Newton's advice:**

+**“If I have ever made any valuable discoveries, it has been due more to patient attention, than to any other talent.” - Newton.**

 Hi I am Karthik, a Math and AI enthusiast.